DataDog/documentation/content/en/security/cloud_security_management/setup/agentless_scanning/azure_resource_manager.md

 ## Uninstall with Azure Resource Manager

 To uninstall Agentless Scanning, log in to your Azure subscription.
-If you created a dedicated resource group for agentless scanners, delete this resource group and the related azure rules definitions.
-If you did not, delete the instances and the related rule definitions created for Agentless Scanning.
+If you created a dedicated resource group for the Agentless scanner, delete this resource group and the following Azure role definitions:
+  - Datadog Agentless Scanner Role
+  - Datadog Agentless Scanner Delegate Role

+If you did not use a dedicated resource group, you will have to manually delete the scanner resources, which can be identified by the tags `Datadog:true` and `DatadogAgentlessScanner:true`.

 ## Further Reading